Interphalangeal joint dislocation

 Interphalangeal joint dislocations are common upper extremity dislocations.
 Although considered minor injuries by many, they can result in significant disability.

 The typical mechanism is a hyperextension injury.
-The proximal interphalangeal joints are the most commonly involved and in the vast majority of cases, the dislocation is dorsal 1.
+The proximal interphalangeal (PIP) joints are the most commonly involved and in the vast majority of cases, the dislocation is dorsal 1.

-The proximal interphalangeal joints are mobile and stability is largely due to ligamentous support: collateral ligaments, volar plate, capsule, and the central slip of the extensor tendon 2.
-The volar plate, which is confluent with the periosteum of the phalanges, is key in maintaining joint stability and prevents hyperextension.
-In the majority of dorsal dislocations, it is damaged and may be associated with a small avulsion fracture 1,2.
+The PIP joints are mobile and stability is largely due to ligamentous support: collateral ligaments, volar plate, capsule, and the central slip of the extensor tendon 2.
+The volar plate, which is confluent with the periosteum of the phalanges, is key in maintaining joint stability and prevents hyperextension 1,2.
 Collateral ligaments most commonly tear in the mid-substance, but can on occasion also result in an avulsion fracture 2.